 - Patients who are eligible for ASCT should consider ASCT as salvage therapy at first relapse if they have never had a transplant before, or if they have had a prolonged remission with the first ASCT. - If relapse occurs more than 6 months after stopping therapy, the initial treatment regimen that successfully controlled the multiple myeloma initially can be re-instituted when possible. - At first relapse, for patients who are not refractory to lenalidomide, my preferred option is DRd.
-Alternatives include KRd, IRd, and ERd. - At first relapse, for patients who are refractory to lenalidomide, my preferred option is DVd.
-Alternatives include pomalidomide-based combinations such as DPd, Isa-Pd, KPd, or EPd. - Patients who are frail with an indolent relapse can be treated with oral IRd. - At second or higher relapse, I switch to a triplet regimen that contains at least two new drugs that the patient is not refractory to. - Additional options to consider in patients with multiple relapses and disease that is refractory to conventional regimens include VCd, bendamustine-based regimens, the addition of panobinostat to a proteasome-inhibitor containing regimen, quadruplet daratumumab-containing regimens, multi-drug chemotherapy regimens, allogenic transplantation in young high risk patients with a suitable donor, and venetoclax in patients with t(11;14) multiple myeloma.
+Alternatives include KRd, IRd, and ERd.

-- Patients with more aggressive relapse with plasma cell leukemia or extramedullary plasmacytomas often require therapy with a multidrug anthracycline containing regimen such as VDT-PACE. - The duration of therapy has not been well addressed in relapsed multiple myeloma, and in some regimens such as those employing parenteral proteasome inhibitors it may be reasonable to stop therapy once a stable plateau has been reached, in order to limit minimize risks of serious toxicity.
+- At first relapse, for patients who are refractory to lenalidomide, my preferred option is DVd.
+Alternatives include pomalidomide-based combinations such as DPd, Isa-Pd, KPd, or EPd - Patients who are frail with an indolent relapse can be treated with oral IRd. - At second or higher relapse, I switch to a triplet regimen that contains at least 2 new drugs that the patient is not refractory to. - Additional options to consider in patients with multiple relapses and disease that is refractory to conventional regimens include VCd, bendamustine-based regimens, the addition of panobinostat to a proteasome-inhibitor containing regimen, quadruplet daratumumab-containing regimens, multi-drug chemotherapy regimens, allogenic transplantation in young high risk patients with a suitable donor, and venetoclax in patients with t(11;14) multiple myeloma. - Patients with more aggressive relapse with plasma cell leukemia or extramedullary plasmacytomas often require therapy with a multi-drug anthracycline containing regimen such as VDT-PACE. - The duration of therapy has not been well addressed in relapsed multiple myeloma, and in some regimens such as those employing parenteral proteasome inhibitors it may be reasonable to stop therapy once a stable plateau has been reached in order to limit minimize risks of serious toxicity.

-7 | SMOLDERING MULTIPLE MYELOMA
+SMOLDERING MULTIPLE MYELOMA

-Smoldering multiple myeloma is a stage that is clinically positioned between MGUS and multiple myeloma.161 It comprises a heterogeneous group of patients, some of whom have multiple myeloma which has not yet manifested with MDEs, and some who have premalignant MGUS.
-Patients with SMM have a risk of progression of approximately 10% per year for the first 5 years, 3% per year for the next 5 years, and 1% per year thereafter.18 Patients with the highest risk of progression (ultra-high risk) have now been reclassified as having multiple myeloma by the new IMWG criteria.1 Within the current definition of SMM (Table 1), there are two groups of patients: high risk
+SMM is a stage that is clinically positioned between MGUS and multiple myeloma.
+It comprises of a heterogeneous group of patients, some of whom have multiple myeloma which has not yet manifested with MDEs, and some who have premalignant MGUS.
+Patients with SMM have a risk of progression of approximately 10% per year for the first 5 years, 3% per year for the next 5 years, and 1% per year thereafter.
+Patients with the highest risk of progression (ultra-high risk) have now been reclassified as having multiple myeloma by the new IMWG criteria.
+Within the current definition of SMM (Table 1), there are two groups of patients: high risk (25% per year risk of progression in the first 2 years) and low risk (~ 5% per year risk of progression).
+Risk factors for high risk SMM are given on Table 9.
+Presence of 2 or 3 of these factors is associated with a median TTP to multiple myeloma of approximately 2 years, and is considered high risk SMM (Mayo 2018 criteria).